Supporting the Implementation of Maritime Spatial Planning in the North Atlantic Region

 - Stakeholder’s engagement

-SIMNORAT will also address case studies on transboundary pilot sites.
+SIMNORAT also addressed case studies on transboundary pilot sites.